 Eli and Edythe Broad Art Museum

 Built in 1963 and substantially expanded in 2002, the Delia Koo International Academic Center continues to be the hub of international activity at Michigan State University.
 Housed within the International Center is the Office of International Studies and Programs (ISP), a university-level office led by an associate provost and dean.
-ISP supports and encourages international activities throughout the institution, and within ISP are offices with responsibility for study abroad, international students and scholars, international research and Peace Corps recruiting, international health and safety, as well as area studies centers focusing on Africa, Asia, Canada, Europe, Russia, Eurasia and Latin America and the Caribbean.
-ISP has strong ties to thematic international units across the campus that focus on international agriculture, business, education, engineering, gender, health, and languages.
-The MasterCard Foundation Scholars Program at MSU, Global Center for Food Systems Innovation, Visiting International Professional Program, Japan Center for Michigan Universities, Office of International Research Collaboration, Community Volunteers for International Programs, and visiting international scholars affiliated with the international and thematic centers also have offices here.
+ISP supports and encourages international activities throughout the institution, and within ISP are offices with responsibility for education abroad, international students and scholars, international research and Peace Corps recruiting, international health and safety, as well as area studies centers focusing on Africa, Asia, Canada, Europe, Russia, Eurasia and Latin America and the Caribbean.
+ISP has strong ties to thematic international units across the campus that focus on international agriculture, business, education, engineering, gender, youth, health, and languages.
+Global Youth Advancement Network (GYAN), Global Center for Food Systems Innovation, Visiting International Professionals Program, Global Innovations in Development, Engagement, and Scholarship (Global IDEAS), and visiting international scholars affiliated with the international and thematic centers also have offices here.
 The International Center also houses the Volunteer English Tutoring Program, a language-tutoring program for the international community, and is available for use by MSU’s many other international centers and institutes.
-ISP hosts myriad international conferences, seminars, colloquia, and workshops.
-Other residents include the Crossroads Food Court, MSU ID office and the Spartan Bookstore.
+ISP hosts a myriad of international conferences, seminars, colloquia, and workshops.
+Other residents include the Cross-roads Food Court, MSU ID Office and the Spartan Bookstore.
 In addition to offices and meeting space, the International Center also offers room 115 just off the lobby.
 Primarily used as a classroom, room 115 is available for large meetings and is often the site of academic governance sessions during fall and spring semesters.
 To request use of room 115, contact classroom scheduling in the Office of the Registrar.
 Registered student organizations may request use of the lobby area through the Department of Student Life for various cultural, social and recreational activities.
 Similarly, the International Center also hosts events sponsored by the University Activities Board.

 Kellogg Hotel and Conference Center